vogt4nick/recipes.vogt4nick.com/recipes/food-lab.md

 *Preheat stockpan by boiling water.
 Discard boiling water before adding hot bacon drippings.

-**Tips & Tricks**
+!!! tip
     * Substitute 30 mL butter for bacon drippings in a pinch.
     * Reserve beef bones throughout the week!
 This recipe really shines with real pork fat and beef broth.

 ---